AguaClara/UASB/summer2018report.md

 One major design goal for the summer was to finish the influent system that delivers wastewater to the bottom of the reactor.

-**_Juan's comments:_** I think a figure would be very useful here, as it is extremely difficult to understand what's going on without being able to image the reactor
+**_Juan's comments:_** (AG - not a 100% sure I know what sort of image would be helpful here) I think a figure would be very useful here, as it is extremely difficult to understand what's going on without being able to image the reactor

 #### Continuous versus Pulse Flow